school-of-data/GIS-curriculum/nigeria/module9/module9.md

 Figure 9.37 - Resulting vector layer of Zonal Statistics

-And with this final step, we answered our exercise, how many people (and where) are living below 200m in Pampanga province.
+And with this final step, we answered our exercise, how many people (and where) are living below 200m in Lagos state.

 #### **Quiz questions**